 As part of our unique place in the heart of communities across the UK, Boots has a role to provide for all our customer and patients’ needs, whether through providing sticking plasters or advice and support for more serious, long-term illnesses.
 Since 2009, the partnership between Boots UK and Macmillan Cancer Support has provided easily accessible specialist cancer information and support to thousands of people on the high street and online.

 Our partnership aims to give everyone, everywhere, the best cancer information and support they need.
 Together we are doing whatever it takes to ensure people living with cancer have access to a trusted service in a place that’s reliable and familiar within their community.
 Specialist cancer support can now be accessed at every Boots pharmacy in the UK. (subject to pharmacist availability).

-This commitment to supporting our patients is why, for the third year running, Boots UK’s partnership with Macmillan Cancer Support has been voted the ‘Most-Admired’ Corporate NGO partnership in the C&E Barometer.
+This commitment to supporting our patients is why, for the fourth year running, Boots UK’s partnership with Macmillan Cancer Support has been voted in the top two for ‘Most-Admired’ Corporate-NGO partnership in the C&E Barometer.

 To find out more about the power behind the pin badge, click here

 How our partnership with Macmillan Cancer Support works

 To support Macmillan through our partnership, Boots strives to improve the knowledge and skills of all its team members to raise awareness and understanding of cancer, its effects, and how to offer support to patients and customers.